Jsjosie/x86-assembly-image-processing/README.md

   The image stride is hardcoded (2048), so it currently works for a specific layout No SIMD optimizations yet (would be a good next step) The threshold value is fixed
+## Usage

+A simple C program (`paok.c`) is included to demonstrate how the assembly functions can be used.

+It allocates memory buffers and calls:

+  `bmptogray_conversion`
+  `sobel_detection`

+The C code acts as a bridge between high-level logic and the low-level Assembly implementation.
+## Build & Run

+Example (Windows / MASM-style workflow):

+1. Assemble the `.asm` file
+2. Compile the `main.c` file
+3. Link them together